Jumpscale/g8cockpit/docs/usage/Howto/Create_S3server/Create_S3server.md

 Notice the value for `domain` which you will need in the configuration of `s3cmd` here below.

-The same information can be retrieved using `js`, when executed in the repository directory:
+The same information can be retrieved using `js`, with the repository directory as current directory:

 ```python
 In [1]: repo = j.atyourservice.get()